National Union of South African Students: Turn to radical apartheid opposition politics

 The SASO break-away instigated a re-examination of NUSAS' political ideology and its role in the struggle against apartheid.
 In the early 1970s, NUSAS increasingly became informed by Western Marxist ideas.
 It turned to organising workers through its Student Wages Commission programme with an initial mandate to run an "investigation into the wages and working conditions of unskilled black university staff" and later to begin organising workers into trade unions.
 This work is argued to have sparked the emergence of black trade unionism in South Africa that went on to play a seminal role in opposition to apartheid in the 1980s.

 Throughout this time many students at so-called "white" universities who supported the organisation because of its anti-apartheid campaigns.
 Most of the English language universities (Witwatersrand, University of Cape Town (UCT), Rhodes and University of Natal) remained affiliated to NUSAS, which by the mid-1970s was the strongest body of white resistance to apartheid.

 NUSAS backed the African National Congress (ANC) in their campaign against repression, and adopted the Freedom Charter and involved its members in non-racial political projects in education, the arts and trade union spheres.
 This confronted Apartheid on the streets and in both the local and international media, infuriating the Nationalist Party Government who cracked down on the rising student revolt on several fronts in the mid-1970s.

 By the early 1990s South African students began to see the need to consolidate their efforts to finally rid South Africa of racist controls and to re-focus on education issues.
 NUSAS was merged with black controlled student movements into a single non-racial progressive student organization, the South African Student Congress (SASCO), in 1991.

-On 2 July 1991, NUSAS dissolved during with the conclusion of its 67th congress.
+On 2 July 1991, NUSAS dissolved with the conclusion of its 67th congress.

 The NUSAS trial

 In 1975, senior NUSAS leaders were arrested under s6 of the Terrorism Act and charged under the Suppression of Communism and Unlawful Organisations Acts.
 The five accused were Glenn Moss, Charles Nupen, Eddie Webster (a lecturer at Wits University), Cedric de Beer and Karel Tip.
 The charges related to a series of political campaigns run by NUSAS, including the 1974 campaign to release all political prisoners, a campaign on the history of opposition politics, the Wages Commissions, as well as support for Black Consciousness and the Freedom Charter.
-The state alleged that the five accused had entered into a conspiracy to further the objectives of communism and aims of the African National Congress and South Africa Communist Party.
+The state alleged that the five accused had entered into a conspiracy to further the objectives of communism and aims of the African National Congress and South African Communist Party.